avr2002/quiz-master-mad2/docs/API Design.md

 ## **7. Quiz Attempts & Scoring**

 **Endpoints**
-- `GET /quizzes/{quiz_id}/attempt` → Start a quiz attempt
+- `GET /quiz/{quiz_id}/attempt` → Start a quiz attempt
   - Returns questions without correct answers
-  - Returns total questions count and points per question
+  - Returns total questions count, points per question, and quiz metadata
   - Requires authentication
-  - Validates quiz existence
+  - Validates quiz existence and active status
-- `POST /quizzes/{quiz_id}/submit` → Submit quiz answers
+- `POST /quiz/{quiz_id}/submit` → Submit quiz answers
   - Requires quiz_id and list of answers
   - Each answer needs question_id and selected_option
+  - Records detailed answer attempts in the database
   - Returns score details and statistics
+- `GET /quiz/{quiz_id}/results` → Get detailed quiz results with answers
+  - Returns complete question details with user answers and correct answers
+  - Shows points per question and correctness status
+  - Only accessible by the user who took the quiz
+- `GET /quiz/{quiz_id}/score` → Get score summary for a quiz
+  - Returns quiz metadata and score summary
+  - Shows total questions, correct answers, and scores
+  - Only accessible by the user who took the quiz
+- `GET /quiz/attempts/history` → Get all quiz attempts by current user
+  - Returns complete history of all quizzes attempted by the user
+  - Includes quiz details and score information
+  - Only accessible by the user who took the quizzes
 - `GET /users/{user_id}/scores` → Get user's quiz history
   - Returns list of all attempts by user
-  - Users can only view their own scores
-  - Admin can view all scores
-- `GET /scores/{score_id}` → Get specific score details
-  - Returns full details of a quiz attempt
   - Users can only view their own scores
   - Admin can view all scores